 Last but not least, I ran its windows setup file through Virustotal.com and did not find any virus at all.
 So overall, VPNArea is pretty watertight.

 Servers – Is VPNArea P2P compatible?

-The VPNArea server list is not all that extensive when compared to some other VPN providers like Surfshark.
+The VPNArea server list is not all that extensive when compared to some other VPN providers like ExpressVPN.
 The service currently only offers 200+ servers in 65 countries.
 But the good thing is that VPNArea does support P2P and torrenting.
 In fact, they offer plenty of optimized servers for P2P with no bandwidth caps.
 You can check out their server page which has an entire list of available servers along with the protocols they support.